-Often, the first drug prescribed for absence seizures is ethosuximide (Zarontin).
-However, other medications, such as valproic acid (Depakene, Stavzor) and lamotrigine (Lamictal), also are effective at controlling seizures.
-Your doctor likely will start at the lowest dose possible and increase the dosage as needed to control the seizures.
-Most children can discontinue anti-seizure medications, under a doctor's supervision, after they've been seizure-free for two years.
+Your doctor likely will start at the lowest dose of anti-seizure medication possible and increase the dosage as needed to control the seizures.
+Most children can taper off anti-seizure medications, under a doctor's supervision, after they've been seizure-free for two years.

-Women who need treatment for absence seizures are advised against using valproic acid while trying to conceive or during pregnancy, because the drug has been associated with higher risk of birth defects in babies.
-Women who can't achieve seizure control on any other medication need to discuss potential risks with their doctors.
+- Valproic acid (Depakene).
+Because this drug has been associated with higher risk of birth defects in babies, doctors advise women against using it while trying to conceive or during pregnancy.
+Women who can't achieve seizure control on other medications should discuss potential risks with their doctors.

 - Lamotrigine (Lamictal).
 Some studies show this drug to be less effective than ethosuximide or valproic acid, but has fewer side effects.

 - Korff CM.
 Childhood absence epilepsy. http://www.uptodate.com/home.
 Accessed April 3, 2014.